SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 ## Scrum Does Not Contain "Scrum of Scrums"

-The first Scrum book in 2001 did contain a "Scrum of Scrums" -- a hasty stab at the problem that no one knew how to make organizations agile.
+The first Scrum book in 2001 did contain a "Scrum of Scrums" -- a hasty stab at the problem that no one knew how to make multi-team organizations agile.
 But Ken Schwaber's next book, in 2004, identified the ways it contradicted team self organization.
 Fortunately there are [alternatives to Scrum of Scrums](/seven-alternatives-to-scrum-of-scrums).

 ## Scrum Does Not Have Multiple Product Owners Per Product